ReVaNNNNN/CurrencyConverter/README.md

 # React Exercises:
-This is a place where I practise React.JS.
+This is a place where I practise ReactJS.